amol-/datapyground/README.md

 [![Coverage](https://img.shields.io/coveralls/github/amol-/datapyground)](https://coveralls.io/github/amol-/datapyground)

-Data Analysis framework and Compute Engine for fun, it was started as a foundation for the **How Data Platforms Work** book while writing it to showcase the concepts explained in the book.
+Data Analysis framework and Compute Engine for fun, it was started as a foundation for the [**How Data Platforms Work**](https://github.com/amol-/datapyground/tree/main/book) book associated to the [**Monthly Python Data Engineering Newsletter**](https://alessandromolina.substack.com/) while writing the book to showcase the concepts explained in the its chapters.

 The main priority of the codebase is to be as feature complete as possible while making it easy to understand and contribute to